By: Dr. Goksin Ozkarahan, M.D.

 Caffeine can also contribute to heightened anxiety and irritability, which is why it is helpful to consume it in moderation and avoid caffeinated beverages or foods after 2:00pm.
 Taking your coffee as half caf/half decaf or alternating with tea may be easy adjustments to make.
 It is also necessary to be aware of how caffeine may interact with psychiatric medications and to adjust your coffee habit accordingly.

 As can be seen, there are multiple factors within one’s control that may help alleviate social anxiety.
 A solid working alliance with a trusted mental health professional can help one create a treatment plan to reach their goals.

-Written by Goksin Ozkarahan, M.D. © Duplication and republishing not permitted.
+Written by Dr. Goksin Ozkarahan, M.D. © Duplication and republishing not permitted.

-Dr. Goksin Ozkarahan is uniquely qualified as a Board-Certified Psychiatrist with multiple certifications by the National Academy of Sports Medicine as a Personal Trainer, Fitness Nutrition Specialist, Women’s Fitness Specialist, and Behavior Change Specialist alongside a PADI certification as an Open Water Diver.
-She earned her M.D. from New York Medical College as valedictorian of her class and completed her psychiatric residency training at NYU School of Medicine / Bellevue Hospital Center where she is currently a faculty member.
+Dr. Goksin Ozkarahan is uniquely qualified as a Board-Certified Psychiatrist with multiple credentials by the National Academy of Sports Medicine as a Certified Personal Trainer, Certified Nutrition Coach, Women’s Fitness Specialist, and Behavior Change Specialist alongside a PADI scuba certification as an Open Water Diver.
+She earned her M.D. from New York Medical College as Valedictorian of her class and completed her adult psychiatric residency training at NYU Langone Health/ Bellevue Hospital Center where she is currently on clinical faculty.
 Dr. Ozkarahan treats young adults (20s through 40s) struggling with depression, anxiety, ADHD, relationship problems, body image/eating issues, adjustment difficulties, loss, insomnia, stress management, and the rigors of academic & professional lives.
-To schedule a consultation in her Manhattan office, she can be reached via email at email@example.com.
+To schedule a secure video consultation, she can be reached via email at email@example.com.